Cherreads

 "Let me introduce myself.
 I'm Lyra Kertalir.
 Just call me Lyra."

-We found an empty table pretty quickly, mostly because the previous occupants bolted the second I walked near it.
+We found an empty table soon enough, mostly because the previous group occupying it fled the second I approached.

-Lyra plopped down with us and immediately struck up conversation with Milleia and Jayden.
+Lyra dropped into a seat with us and immediately started talking to Milleia and Jayden.

-"I'm Milleia, Lady Lyra," Milleia said, bowing her head slightly.
+"I'm Milleia, Lady Lyra," Milleia said, bowing her head a little.

 "J-Jayden Rayena, Lady Lyra," Jayden added nervously.